Achieving Business Agility at Small to Mid-Scale (online book)

-Intention we want to manifest: Integration across teams is critical to see if the function built by one team works properly with the function built by other teams.
+Integration across teams is critical to see if the function built by one team works properly with the function built by other teams.
 We want our software to come together when each team completes their part of it.
-Continuous Integration and Continuous Deployment is ideal, but in any event we want this to be as efficient as possible and take as little time as possible.
+Continuous Integration and Continuous Deployment is ideal but in any event, this needs to be as efficient as possible and take as little time as possible.

 Preparation for delivery includes several steps including final testing, ensuring proper documentation and materials for sales and support are available.